-If Then Space heating/cooling=Off, andOutdoor ambient temperature drops The unit will supply leaving water to the heat emitters to heat up the room again, and again, and below 6°C • the temperature setpoint of the leaving water will be lowered.
-Space heating/cooling=On, andOperation mode=Heating The unit will supply leaving water to the heat emitters to heat up the room according to normal logic.
-Space heating/cooling=On, andOperation mode=Cooling There is no room frost protection.
+If Then • Space heating/cooling=Off, and • The unit will supply leaving water to the heat emitters to heat up the room • Outdoor ambient temperature drops below 6°C • the temperature setpoint of the leaving water will be lowered. • Space heating/cooling=On, and The unit will supply leaving water to the • Operation mode=Heating heat emitters to heat up the room according to normal logic. • Space heating/cooling=On, and There is no room frost protection. • Operation mode=Cooling